andreaskielkopf/BackSnap/readme.md

 * root@192.168.1.23:/.snapshots
 * root@192.168.1.23:/home/.snapshots

+###### Warnings:
+SSH doesn't work miracles.
+It can (despite compression and differential backup) only be as fast as your network.
+ (1GB/s / 100MB/s / WLAN ??? )

-I will not give any help with SSH problems.
-As long as the program works locally, but not over SSH, SSH doesn't seem to be fully set up.
-SSH isn't for everyone, but there are a lot of good guides on this if you look for it.
+I will not give any help with SSH problems!
+As long as the program works locally but not over SSH, SSH doesn't seem to be fully set up.
+SSH isn't for everyone, but there are plenty of good guides out there if you look for it.

 ### Preparations